 On February 9th, 2007, our then only child, two-year-old Karson, was diagnosed with Acute Lymphoblastic Leukemia.
 Our world has never been the same.

 Karson endured over three years of chemotherapy and treatment.
 He was a trooper.
 My husband, Kraig, and I walked one of the hardest roads of our lives during those years.
 But, the valleys we experienced also led to some mountaintops as we added two precious daughters to our family in 2008 and 2010, and as Karson finished treatment with great success on April 23rd, 2010!

-Karson has now been off of chemo for ten years!
+Karson has now been off of chemo for over ten years!
 He is in high school and developmentally right where he should be.
 He remains cancer-free, happy, and healthy.
 We struggle to put into words our joy and our gratitude to God and his brilliant doctors and nurses.

 A passage from the Bible that we clung to during the journey is found in 2 Corinthians 1:10b-11